In this article, we’re answering “What is liquid net worth?”

 Liquid net worth is the total value of assets that are considered easily convertible to cash.
 This includes cash, all types of demand and savings bank accounts, certificates, and term deposits, as well as stocks, bonds, mutual funds, and more.

 In short, it is the total value of any assets that can be quickly converted to money.
-However, it’s important to note that in order to sell certain assets quickly, a discount may need to be applied in the calculation.
+However, it’s important to note that to sell certain assets quickly, a discount may need to be applied in the calculation.

 Net Worth vs Liquid Net Worth